- Williston State College Home

 Local and State

-Possession of one-half ounce to one ounce of marijuana is a Class A misdemeanor.
-Possession of less than one-half ounce (14.175 grams) is a Class B misdemeanor.
+Possession of drug paraphernalia for marijuana and advertising drug paraphernalia are Class A misdemeanors.
+Possession of one ounce or less of marijuana is a Class B misdemeanor.
+Possession of more than one ounce of marijuana is a Class B felony.
 Inhaling vapors of a volatile chemical in a manner designed to create intoxication, hallucination, or elation is a Class B misdemeanor.
-Possession of drug paraphernalia for controlled substances other than marijuana is a Class C felony.
-Possession of drug paraphernalia for marijuana is a Class A misdemeanor.
+Possession of drug paraphernalia for controlled substances other than marijuana is a Class A misdemeanor.
+Possession of drug paraphernalia for marijuana is either a Class A or Class B misdemeanor.
 It is a Class A misdemeanor to advertise drug paraphernalia.
-Class A misdemeanors are punishable up to one year's imprisonment and/or $2,000 fine.
-Class B misdemeanors are punishable up to 30 days' imprisonment and/or $1,000 fine.
-A Class C felony is punishable up to five years' imprisonment and/or $5,000 fine.
+Class A misdemeanors are punishable up to one year's imprisonment and/or $3,000 fine.
+Class B misdemeanors are punishable up to 30 days' imprisonment and/or $1,500 fine.
+Class B felonies are punishable up to 10 years' imprisonment and/or a $20,000 fine.